 - Market stakeholders have a financial relationship with our organisation and influence the value-creation process.
 They include suppliers, distributors and competitors.

-- Social/political stakeholders come from a social or political environment that influence the ‘social legitimacy’ of our project or strategy, and are becoming increasingly influential as stakeholder capitalism takes hold.
+- Social/political stakeholders come from a social or political environment that influences the ‘social legitimacy’ of our project or strategy, and are becoming increasingly influential as stakeholder capitalism takes hold.
 They include government agencies, policymakers, industry regulators, watchdogs, activists, influencers and campaigners.

 To help narrow our list to key stakeholders, we should then answer the following five questions, posed by Graham Kenny, an expert in strategy and performance measurement: